How often do people your age actually have sex?

 Has sexual frequency declined over time?

 Among younger adults, the shift is especially pronounced.
-Nearly 1 in 3 US men aged 18–24 reported zero sexual activity in the past year, based on data aggregated between 2000 and 2018.
+Nearly 1 in 3 US men aged 18–24 reported zero sexual activity in the past year, based on data aggregated between 2000 and 2018, a trend tracked alongside other population findings on the sex statistics reference page.

 How does relationship status affect frequency?